 Razer’s brand-new DeathAdder V3 Pro is so comfortable, I’m starting to think I can probably make do with just two side buttons.
 I didn’t really think it was possible for Razer to make the DeathAdder significantly more ergonomic.
 Like I said, it was already a pretty comfy mouse, but somehow the company has managed to do just that with the redesigned V3 Pro.

 The DeathAdder V3 Pro is a lightweight wireless gaming mouse with Razer’s Focus Pro 30K Optical sensor, 2.4GHz wireless connectivity, a ridiculously ergonomic design, and plenty of customization options.
-It’s available now in both black and white, for $150.
+It’s available now in both black and white, for $150. (or a little less with one of our Razer promo codes).

 |Sensor Model||Focus Pro 30K Optical|